eclipse-sdv-blueprints/fleet-management/components/covesa-cv-forwarder/README.md

 otherwise, run:

-`docker compose -f covesa-blueprint-compose.yaml up`
+`docker compose --profile covesa up`

 Before executing this script, make sure to have built the Docker images required for the services defined in covesa-blueprint-compose.yaml file by running:

-`docker compose -f covesa-blueprint-compose.yaml build`
+`docker compose --profile covesa build`

 or

 if you want to make sure that the latest changes were taken into account:
-`docker compose -f covesa-blueprint-compose.yaml build --no-cache`
+`docker compose --profile covesa build --no-cache`